lmc2179/lmc2179.github.io/drafts/pdp.md

 ![Distribution of NOX for each value of CHAS](https://raw.githubusercontent.com/lmc2179/lmc2179.github.io/master/assets/img/pdp/6.png)

-NOX varies across its range for both values of CHAS
+Looking at this, we see NOX varies across its range for both values of CHAS.

+Let's run our PDP again.
+In this case, our PDP algorithm is slightly different from before:

+1. Copy the dataset, and set all the NOX _and CHAS_ to some value, not touching any of the other variables.
+2. Predict the home prices for each neighborhood of the modified data set using our model.
+3. Calculate the average over all the predictions.
+4. Repeat for all the values of NOX _and CHAS_ we'd be interested in.

+We can do this with a bit of shameless copy-pasting from our original code, giving us two PDP curves since CHAS is discrete:

 ```python
 rf_model = RandomForestRegressor(n_estimators=100).fit(X, y)